-Amkor Technology, Inc. AMKR is one of the largest providers of semiconductor packaging and test services.
-This Zacks Rank #2 company has an expected year-over-year earnings growth rate of 100% for the current year and a Value Score of A. You can see the complete list of today’s Zacks #1 Rank stocks here.
+Greif, Inc. GEF is a leading global producer of industrial packaging products and services.
+This Zacks Rank #1 stock has an expected year-over-year earnings growth rate of 46.3% for the current fiscal year and a Value Score of A. You can see the complete list of today’s Zacks #1 Rank stocks here.

-Tech Data Corporation TECD is one of the leading wholesale distributors of information technology products, logistics management and other value-added services.
-This Zacks Rank #2 stock has expected year-over-year earnings growth of 10.1% for the current fiscal year and a Value Score of A.
+Tronox Holdings plc TROX is a vertically integrated producer of titanium dioxide and inorganic chemicals.
+This Zacks Rank #1 stock has expected year-over-year earnings growth of 242.9% for the current year and a Value Score of B.

-NV5 Global, Inc. NVEE offers professional, technical consulting and certification solutions for the public and private sectors.
-This Zacks Rank #2 stock has an expected year-over-year earnings growth rate of 38.7% for 2020 and a Value Score of B.
+ArcBest Corporation ARCB provides freight transportation services and solutions.
+This Zacks Rank #2 stock has expected year-over-year earnings growth of 57.6% for the current year and a Value Score of A.

 You can get the rest of the stocks on this list by signing up now for your 2-week free trial to the Research Wizard and start using this screen in your own trading.
 Further, you can also create your own strategies and test them first before taking the investment plunge.

 The Research Wizard is a great place to begin.
 It's easy to use.
 Everything is in plain language.
 And it's very intuitive.
 Start your Research Wizard trial today.
 And the next time you read an economic report, open up the Research Wizard, plug your finds in, and see what gems come out.